Is Your Water Working Against You? A Home Inspector’s Guide to Twin Cities Homes

 The "Hard" Truth About Minnesota Water

-Even if your city water is "safe," it might not be "good."
-Minnesota is famous for Hard Water—water packed with minerals like calcium and magnesium.
+Even if your municipal water is technically 'safe,' it might not be 'good.'
+Minnesota is famous for having some of the hardest water in the nation—water packed with minerals like calcium and magnesium.

 How do you know if you have a hardness problem?
 Look for these signs:

-• Spotty Dishes: A cloudy film on your glasses even after a dishwasher cycle.
+• Spotty Dishes: A cloudy film on your glasses, even immediately after a fresh dishwasher cycle.

-• The Soap Struggle: Soap and shampoo don't lather well, and your skin feels "sticky" or dry after a shower.
+• The Soap Struggle: Soap and shampoo don't lather well, leaving your skin feeling 'sticky' or dry after a shower.

-• Appliance Death: Hard water causes scale buildup inside water heaters and dishwashers, significantly shortening their lifespan.
+• Appliance Stress: Hard water creates scale buildup inside water heaters and dishwashers, forcing them to work harder and significantly shortening their operational lifespan.

 Close-up of severe white, crusty calcium and magnesium scale buildup on a dark showerhead, demonstrating the effects of untreated hard water common in Minnesota homes.